Gun Violence and Community Trauma among Black Americans

 When prompted to give an account of the first time witnessing violence in his community, Nasia, 19, said with a laugh, “to be truthful with you, I’m sorry but I can’t remember…I just always witnessed violence, for real.
 Like I was little… Yeah, I always see violence.
 It’s Baltimore.”1Jocelyn R. Smith and Desmond U. Patton, “Posttraumatic Stress Symptoms in Context: Examining Trauma Responses to Violent Exposures and Homicide Death among Black Males in Urban Neighborhoods,” American Journal of Orthopsychiatry 86, no. 2 (2016): 212–23, https://doi.org/10.1037/ort0000101.

-Every three hours, a young Black male dies by gun homicide in the United States.28Centers for Disease Control and Prevention, National Center for Injury Prevention and Control, Web-Based Injury Statistics Query and Reporting System (WISQARS) Fatal Injury Reports.
-A yearly average was developed using five years of the most recent available data: 2015 to 2019.
-Analysis includes gun homicides including legal intervention among Black non-Hispanic/Latino children and teens ages 10 to 24.
+Every three hours, a young Black male dies by gun homicide in the United States.28Centers for Disease Control and Prevention, National Center for Health Statistics, WONDER Online Database, Underlying Cause of Death.
+A yearly average was developed using four years of the most recent available data: 2018 to 2021.
+Black and white defined as non-Latinx origin.
+Homicide includes shootings by police.
+Ages 10 to 24.
 This reality can have a devastating impact.
 It can leave these young men feeling fatalistic about the present and hopeless about the future.
 Couple these curtailed dreams with other forms of violence—such as employment discrimination, police violence, mass incarceration, and inadequate funding for mental health services—and the challenges to overcome become high barriers.
 The symptoms of this trauma pervade every aspect of teen and young adult lives.
 The trauma too often inflicts a toll on self-image and worsens their physical and mental wellbeing.
 It impedes their ability to concentrate and learn.
 And it makes it difficult to maintain healthy interpersonal and intimate relationships.

 Jocelyn R. Smith Lee of the University of North Carolina at Greensboro has studied the impact of homicide on young Black men in Baltimore to show the pervasiveness of death and deprivation in their lives.29Smith and Patton, “Posttraumatic Stress Symptoms in Context”; Smith, “Unequal Burdens of Loss.”
 One study found that Black men knew, on average, three family members or friends who had died by homicide over the course of their young lives.
 As they reached school age and then transitioned into adulthood, exposure to death by homicide became more frequent.30Smith, “Unequal Burdens of Loss.”